units-of-measurement/units-of-measurement/README.md

 ## Getting Started

-The `ontodev-units` package will be downloadable from PyPI in the future, but at this time, you need to setup from source.
+The `units-of-measurement` package will be downloadable from PyPI in the future, but at this time, you need to setup from source.
 Download this repository then install the package:

-Then, install `ontodev-units` from this directory including development dependencies with:
+Then, install `units-of-measurement` from this directory including development dependencies with:
 ```
 python3 -m pip install .[dev]
 ```